 Two guys plugging their ears

-No one wants to be the family on the block with the malfunctioning burglar alarm.
-You know the one I mean.
-The folks with the home security system that has a mind of its own, wailing at all hours of the day and night, driving themselves and the rest of the neighbors batty.
+No one wants to be the house on the block with the rogue burglar alarm.
+We’ve all seen it: a security system that seems to have a mind of its own, blaring at all hours and testing the patience of homeowners and neighbors alike.

 To get you started, here’s a troubleshooting checklist us home security experts put together for households dealing with misbehaving alarms.
 Below, you’ll also find: